-Our Cherry Picker Charcoal Tool & Two Bottles of our Premium Rubs in a convenient bundle!
+Our Cherry Picker Charcoal Tool & Two Bottles of our Premium Rubs in a convenient bundle to save you money!

 Where many straight spatulas and grill tools fail, the angled head of our charcoal tool is perfect for moving coals around in the Slow ‘N Sear® basket.
 Whether stirring up coals for a Cold Grate sear, or pushing remaining coals to the side to add more charcoal during a long cook, this tool executes with ease.
 Plus, you get the fine precision to confidently pick up small coals (aka cherries) or pieces of wood.